brucelowekamp/christmaslights/README.md

 # TODO
-- Make strand definition configuration-based
+- have runshow take argument for show file
 - move flickering on or off should be moved to the animation loop from the show events.
 - move to numpy and use slices rather than copying